ORGULLO LATINO

 I would be hard-pressed to think of a time when yuca hasn’t been present on the dinner table at my family's home in Costa Rica.

-It was used to make fries, tamales, enyucados, and a particular favorite of mine: crunchy, deep-fried croquetas.
+A key ingredient of my and many other Latin American's youth, it was used to make fries, tamales, enyucados, and a particular favorite of mine: crunchy, deep-fried croquetas.

 Yuca is a widely used ingredient in many of our favorite dishes.
 It was one of our ancestors' most important food sources, and its roots extend from the north to the south of our continent.